 The content of this article will benefit those of you who are starting to educate yourself about investing in the stock market and want to learn about the link between company’s fundamentals and stock market performance.

-Hebron Technology Co Ltd (NASDAQ:HEBT) is trading with a trailing P/E of 6x, which is lower than the industry average of 27.7x.
-While this makes HEBT appear like a great stock to buy, you might change your mind after I explain the assumptions behind the P/E ratio.
-In this article, I will explain what the P/E ratio is as well as what you should look out for when using it.
-View our latest analysis for Hebron Technology
+Hebron Technology Co Ltd (NASDAQ:HEBT) trades with a trailing P/E of 2.8x, which is lower than the industry average of 22.7x.
+While HEBT might seem like an attractive stock to buy, it is important to understand the assumptions behind the P/E ratio before you make any investment decisions.
+In this article, I will break down what the P/E ratio is, how to interpret it and what to watch out for.

 The P/E ratio is one of many ratios used in relative valuation.
 It compares a stock’s price per share to the stock’s earnings per share.
 A more intuitive way of understanding the P/E ratio is to think of it as how much investors are paying for each dollar of the company’s earnings.